Discover What Our Customers

 - Interest cost is overall more expensive than a repayment mortgage

-This form of lender is higher risk than a repayment mortgage or a residential mortgage, and therefore most lenders have a fairly strict list of eligibility requirements.
+This form of lending is at higher risk than a repayment mortgage or a residential mortgage, and therefore most interest only buy-to-let mortgage lenders have a fairly strict list of eligibility requirements.

-These vary between lenders, but most commonly include:
+Requirements vary between interest only buy-to-let mortgage lenders but most commonly include:

-- Minimum experience requirement - specialist lenders will lend to first-time investors though
+- Minimum experience requirement - specialist interest only buy-to-let mortgage lenders will lend to first-time investors though

 - Limits on the number of BTL mortgages held by each investor